 Use the chart above to set your sous vide to your desired temperature.
 My Anova sous vide will beep and let me know when the water has reached the desired temperature.

-While the sous vide reaches temperature put steak in a bag for sous vide cooking.
-You will want to season the steak with salt and pepper or your favorite steak seasoning along with garlic or herbs before sealing it in the bag.
+While the sous vide reaches temperature put ribeye in a bag for sous vide cooking.
+You will want to season it with salt and pepper or your favorite seasoning along with garlic or herbs before sealing it in the bag.

-Sous vide cooking works best with a steak that is thick, at least 1″ thick.
-A thinner steak won’t give you the desired contrast between a juicy interior and a crusty brown exterior.
+Sous vide cooking works best with meat that is thick, at least 1″ thick.
+Thinner beef won’t give you the desired contrast between a juicy interior and a crusty brown exterior.

-If you don’t have a vacuum sealer you can use a plastic bag with a zipper to hold the steak.
+If you don’t have a vacuum sealer you can use a plastic bag with a zipper to hold the meat using the water displacement method.

-3. Put the Rib Eye Steak in the Sous Vide
+3. Put the Ribeye in the Sous Vide

 Once the water bath has reached the cooking temperature it is time to put the steak in.
 If you used a vacuum sealer you can just drop the bag in the water.